Steve Smith: Stats and Career | From a Leg Spinner to a Batting Great

 Steve Smith has a very unique and unorthodox batting style.
 His batting technique involves a lot of foot movement and fidgeting at the crease, which can unsettle bowlers.
 Despite people initially doubting his technique, Smith has proven himself with exceptional hand-eye coordination and a strong focus, especially evident in his ability to counter spin bowling with precise footwork.

 Steve Smith is one of the greatest batsmen ever, no doubt.
 But his fielding ability is just as great and he is one of the best fielders in cricket history.
 With exceptionally quick reflexes, his best comes out when he’s positioned at the slips.
-If you’ve edged one behind and Steve Smith is in the slips fielding position, you’ll be better off walking without even looking to see whether he’s grabbed onto the catch, he’s that great of a fielder.
+If you’ve edged one behind and Steve Smith is in the slips cricket fielding position, you’ll be better off walking without even looking to see whether he’s grabbed onto the catch, he’s that great of a fielder.
 Taking blinders and holding onto the easy ones, he’ll make all catches look super easy.

 Also Read: Cricket Fielding Techniques